The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 City near the beach in Carvoeiro in the Algarve in Portugal, rocky coastline, soft sand, white-washed houses with colorful blue, red, and yellow details.

-Stroll along the to reach Algar Seco, where you can discover hidden caves and spectacular viewpoints over the sea.
+For your next stop along the beautiful coast of the Algarve, check out the small town of Carvoeiro, where you can stroll along the coast to reach Algar Seco, where you can discover hidden caves and spectacular viewpoints over the sea.

 Carvoeiro has a small but charming historic center and a beautiful sandy beach enclosed within the cliffs.